-- Walk slowly on flat surfaces wherever possible for the first six weeks; and
+- Walk slowly on flat surfaces wherever possible for the first six weeks

 As you recover you will gradually be able to increase the speed of your walking too, usually after the first six weeks of your hysterectomy recovery.

-Side Effect 4: Back Pain After a Hysterectomy
+Side Effect 4 – Lower Back Pain After a Hysterectomy

-Other causes of back pain after hysterectomy include decreased movement, unfamiliar hospital bed or even the position you rest in after your surgery.
+Other causes of back pain after hysterectomy include decreased movement, unfamiliar hospital bed or the position that you rest in after your surgery.